NoviceLive/unish/readme.rst

 - Smart Commands (Growing)

-  Commands with knowledge of their invocation environment and behaves accordingly.
+  Commands with knowledge of their invocation environment and behave accordingly.

   See the dedicated section below.

-- Logging Layer
+- Logging Layer (Primitive)

-- Builtin Help Layer
+- Builtin Help Layer (Primitive)

   Created by a previous Bash user who missed that handy ``help`` builtin